 plain forget.
 (My wife refuses to go on certain trips with me so I'm left to fend for myself.)

 Did I mention that I love this life - insanity and all?
+Experiencing new destinations exhilarates me.

-other 215 days that I spend at home in Seattle are filled from early
+The other 215 days I spend at home are filled with writing activities from early morning to late at night, often seven days a week.
+I do take frequent breaks.

-morning to late at night, usually seven days a week.
 I write this on a

 The